-The JSE is committed to help build a stronger, more resilient green economy.
-Green Bonds from the JSE help to unlock the investment potential of green infrastructure, technologies and services.
-The proceeds of Green Bonds are exclusively used for the financing or re-financing of new or existing eligible green projects that have a positive environmental and/or climate benefit.
+The JSE is committed to building a stronger and more resilient green economy.
+The JSE’s green bonds unlock the investment potential of green infrastructure, technologies and services.
+Green bonds’ proceeds are exclusively used for the financing or re-financing of eligible green projects that have a positive environmental or climate benefit.

 Who is this for?

-With JSE Green Bonds, issuers can raise the capital they need to bring their green investments to life, while investors can satisfy critical Environmental Social Governance (ESG) mandates and address climate-risks as a part of their portfolio construction.
+With JSE green bonds, issuers raise the capital required to bring their green investments to life, while investors can satisfy critical environmental, social and governance (ESG) mandates and address climate-risks as a part of their portfolio construction.

-All JSE Green Bonds are required to be independently reviewed using a wide array of best practice methodologies that suit the issuer’s business model.
-By virtue of this process Green Bond issuers are automatically afforded improved governance perceptions by market observers given the increased disclosure of proceeds.
+All JSE green bonds are independently reviewed using various best practice methodologies that suit the issuer’s business model.
+Following this process, green bond issuers are afforded improved governance perceptions by market observers thanks to increased disclosure of proceeds.

-The JSE subscribes to apply flexibility and commerciality in regard of its Green Bond Segment rules in the context of the South African economy, which aims to provide the green bond market with trust and assurance around the environmental credentials of the bonds, by developing a clear criterion for what qualifies as a green bond.
+The JSE applies flexibility and commerciality in its Green Bond Segment rules in the South African context.
+By developing clear criteria for what qualifies as a green bond, the JSE provides the market with trust and assurance around the environmental credentials of bonds.

-The JSE is also a member of the Sustainable Finance Strategy workgroup with National Treasury and other representative organisations from the finance industry.
-We are active contributors to setting benchmarks and context relating to green finance in South Africa.
+The JSE is a member of the National Treasury’s Sustainable Finance Strategy workgroup with other finance industry representatives.
+We actively contribute to setting benchmarks and best practice for South African green financing.

 How to join the JSE Green Bond Segment?

-Once a Green Bond is listed on our interest rate market, an issuer can apply to be eligible for the Green Bond Segment.
-JSE issuer regulation will assess whether the application complies with the Green Bond standard.
-The segment criteria are summarized on the following principles: .
+Once a green bond is listed on the JSE’s Interest Rate Market, an issuer can apply to be considered for the Green Bond Segment.
+JSE Issuer Regulation will assess whether the application complies with the green bond standard.
+The segment criteria are summarised below:

 - Disclosure of proceeds

-- Provide clear disclosure that proceeds will be used for financing or refinancing of new or existing eligible green projects that have a positive environmental and/or climate benefit.
+- Provide clear disclosure that proceeds will be used for financing or refinancing of new or existing eligible green projects that have a positive environmental and climate benefit.

 - Provide an external review.